 But there are other good product I never use like American Standard.
 They have style and reliability but, in Illinois, good luck finding parts.
-At the time I’m writing this they list Lows and one of my competitors and the only place to get parts in my area.
+At the time I’m writing this they list Lowes and one of my competitors and the only place to get parts in my area.
 And I have looked, they don’t have much.

 Price Pfister makes a great economic product but, every year they change styles.
 Five years later, good luck finding the repair parts you need.
 Almost everyone I know just buys another Price Pfister faucet.
 Maybe that’s what they count on?